Improve Compliance and Uniform Administration Taxpayers’ Bill of Rights Annual Report to the Legislature

 FTB special agents in the Criminal Investigations Bureau (CIB) are sworn peace officers charged with the investigation of individuals suspected of committing income tax related crimes or crimes against FTB.
 In the course of investigating suspected violations, FTB special agents gather evidence, interview witnesses, interrogate suspects, and plan and effect search and arrest warrants.
 CIB works collaboratively with FTB’s Audit, Collections, and Fraud programs, as well as local, state, and federal law enforcement agencies.
 Once criminal charges are filed, FTB special agents serve as expert witnesses and assist prosecuting attorneys in the preparation and prosecution of their cases.

 Accounts Receivable Management (Collections)

-The Accounts Receivable Management (ARM) Division is responsible for managing delinquent debts entrusted to FTB, such as personal income tax and franchise and corporate income tax.
-We also collect various nontax debts, including debts owed to California’s courts and local jurisdictions, delinquent vehicle registration, and victim’s restitution orders and fines.
+The ARM Division is responsible for managing delinquent debts entrusted to FTB, such as personal income tax and franchise and corporate income tax.
+We also collect various nontax debts, including debts owed to California’s courts and local jurisdictions, delinquent vehicle registration, CalSavers employer penalties, and victim’s restitution orders and fines.